Course: Local Economic Development (Blended training)

-International experts will present strategies to improve local conditions for job creation, poverty reduction and inclusive economic development.
+International experts will present strategies to improve local conditions for job creation and poverty reduction.
 The course will also explore international examples of financing LED-initiatives and best practices in public-private partnerships.

 During the course, you will learn about different approaches to accommodate the different needs of urban and rural contexts as well as local economic and social development in least-developed and post-conflict states.
-Moreover, you will become familiar with strategies and tools to support decent work and human rights and include vulnerable and marginalised groups, such as women and youth, in the local economy.
-The course strives to allow you to bring in experiences from your own local context, and discuss opportunities with fellow participants.
+Furthermore, you will become familiar with strategies and tools to support decent work and human rights and include vulnerable and marginalised groups, such as women and youth, in the local economy.
+There will be ample opportunity to bring in experiences from your own local context.

 Online module: This module will consist of several assignments spread throughout the timeframe provided.
 This is an opportunity to learn about the topic (while enhancing your online skills in an innovative e-learning environment) and prepare you for the next part of the course.

-Face-to-Face course: Participants will spend eight days in The Netherlands, focusing on study visits, expert presentations and the exchange of experiences with other participants.
-The Hague Academy intends to offer this part of the training in 2020, but if this proves not to be possible, it will be postponed to 2021 at the earliest possibility.
+Face-to-Face course: Participants will spend eight days in The Netherlands, focusing on study visits, expert presentations, and the exchange of experiences with other participants.
+We intend to offer this part of the training during the dates stated below, but if this proves not to be possible, it will be postponed to the earliest possibility.